rexebin/cosmosdb-linux-emulator-github-actions/README.md

 ![GitHub Actions CI](images/CI.png)

 This repository demonstrates how to use the [Azure Cosmos DB Linux emulator](https://learn.microsoft.com/en-us/azure/cosmos-db/emulator-linux) in GitHub Actions to run integration tests.
-It configures the emulator as part of a GitHub Actions CI workflow for [Python](https://github.com/AzureCosmosDB/cosmosdb-linux-emulator-github-actions/blob/main/.github/workflows/python.yml), [Java](https://github.com/AzureCosmosDB/cosmosdb-linux-emulator-github-actions/blob/main/.github/workflows/java.yml) and [Go](https://github.com/AzureCosmosDB/cosmosdb-linux-emulator-github-actions/blob/main/.github/workflows/go.yml) applications on both x64 and ARM64 architectures (demonstrated for Linux runner using `ubuntu`)
+It configures the emulator as part of a GitHub Actions CI workflow for Python, Java, .NET, and Go applications on both `x64` and `ARM64` architectures (demonstrated for Linux runner using `ubuntu`).

 |        | x64 | ARM64 |
 |--------|-----|-------|
 | Linux  | Demonstrated in this sample    |  Demonstrated in this sample ([GitHub Actions Linux arm64 hosted runners](https://github.blog/changelog/2025-01-16-linux-arm64-hosted-runners-now-available-for-free-in-public-repositories-public-preview/))     |
 | Windows|  GitHub Actions service containers are [not supported in non-Linux runners](https://docs.github.com/en/actions/use-cases-and-examples/using-containerized-services/about-service-containers#about-service-containers).
 You can include `steps` to install Docker and start the container   |  Possible with [ARM-based Windows runner](https://github.blog/news-insights/product-news/arm64-on-github-actions-powering-faster-more-efficient-build-systems/)     |
 | MacOS  |  See [license restrictions](https://github.com/actions/runner-images/issues/2150)   |  See [license restrictions](https://github.com/actions/runner-images/issues/2150)     |

-> Read more in the [official documentation](coming soon).

 ## Try it out!